stringzzz/CORA_Crackme_Generator/README.md

 # CORA_Crackme_Generator

 I will keep adding new levels until I run out of ideas for them.
-One thing I will also do is analyze the disassemblies of them, and along with the solution code I already have written, I will upload a directory 'solutions' with all of that.
+There is now a directory called 'solutions'.
+Right now it only contains the solutions for levels 0-2.
+I will add more once I do the analysis of their disassemblies.

 !!!!
 NOTE !!!!!!